Competitions WHAT: An International Call for Works of Art About Specificity

 SALE OF ARTWORK

-All work, unless indicated as not for sale (NFS), will be available for sale during exhibit.
-Manifest Gallery will retain a commission of 30% on all artwork sold during the exhibition.
+Artworks are not required to be for sale in order to be included in our exhibitions.
+Manifest Gallery will retain a commission of 30% of the sale price on all artwork sold during the exhibition.

 Manifest Creative Research Gallery and Drawing Center is a 501(c)(3) not-for-profit organization located in East Walnut Hills in Cincinnati, Ohio.
 We serve as a venue for the display and experience of insightful, thought provoking art and design, and functions as a hub for creative research and innovation at all levels of artistic endeavor.